Many or all companies we feature compensate us. Compensation and editorial

 • Cash advances start accruing interest charges right away with no grace period.

-Peer-to-peer loans are another option for borrowing money online.
+Peer-to-peer loans are another option for borrowing money.
 Rather than taking out a loan from a bank, you’ll borrow from an individual investor via a P2P lending site, such as Prosper.

 P2P loans may have somewhat less stringent credit score requirements than personal loans, but they may come with higher interest rates and more fees.
 Interest rates shouldn’t exceed 36%.